 Click on the “Published as Draft” link or visit your WordPress dashboard to examine the post.

 And here is how it looks in the WordPress editor.
 All the formatting came across perfectly, no extra code.
 And even the image came across.

 Also, as far as the images goes, when you upload an image to Google Docs, it actually does retain its filename.
 So if you instruct writers beforehand to name their images for SEO purposes, it will then follow through if you are exporting using Wordable.
 Otherwise, if they don’t.
 We would recommend re-uploading all of your images, which could be a pain.

 Images exported from Wordable also go directly to your WordPress media library which means they can be compressed with a third party image optimization plugin.
 As you can see, Wordable can be a very fast and effective option if you need something to export from Google Docs to WordPress and retain all the formatting.

-A second solution that works quite well is to utilize the free Mammoth .docx Converter WordPress plugin.
+A third solution that works quite well is to utilize the free Mammoth .docx Converter WordPress plugin.
 This is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to HTML.
 The plugin currently has over 7,000 active installs with a 5 out of 5-star rating.

 Download, install, and activate the free Mammoth .docx converter plugin.

 Next you will want to download your Google Doc as a Microsoft Word .docx document.

 In WordPress, create a new draft and scroll down to the bottom.
 You will see a new option for the Mammoth .docx converter.
 Click on “Choose file” to select your .docx file you downloaded from Google Docs.
 Ensure that the “Visual” option is selected, and click on “Insert into editor.”